 Tokaji Wines in Modern Days

-The end of the communist rule in 1989 paved the way to a new rise of Tokaji wines.
+The end of the communist rule in 1989 paved the way for a new rise of Tokaji wines.
 Investors, particularly from France, modernized existing wineries, implemented modern winemaking technology and founded new companies.
 Today, almost 600 wineries operate in Tokaj, and on average, they produce around 180,000 hectoliters of wine per year.

 Due to its history, UNESCO recognized the region as a World Heritage Site in 2002.
 This status protects the vineyards, the more than 3,000 wine cellars, and the Tokaji museums.